coopiteasy/vertical-cooperative/cooperator/readme/DESCRIPTION.rst

 Configurations:

-- set on the company a default payment term for the capital release requests.
+- on the company, set a default payment term for the capital release requests.
+- on the company, set the cooperator account.